Who are we?

 Partial funding for SICIM is from USDA NRCS.
 USDA and its partnering organizations are equal opportunity providers, employers, and lenders.

 Bedford, IN 47421

 SICIM currently employs Regional Specialists as part of our Indiana Invasives Initiative.
 The primary goal of these specialists is to assist current or developing CISMAs.
 They also can conduct invasive species education/outreach programs and landowner technical assistance as time and distance allows.
-We will be hiring additional staff soon for the northern part of the state.
-Until then, for more information on this project visit our Indiana Invasives Initiative page.
+For more information on this project visit our Indiana Invasives Initiative page.

 REGIONAL SPECIALIST - Erica LuChik

 Serving East Central Indiana